ropensci/roweb3/content/blog/2025-02-25-r-universe-docs/index.md

 Since the initial launch in 2021, our [R-universe](https://r-universe.dev) platform has steadily grown into a comprehensive infrastructure for publishing and discovering R material.
 As functionality keeps evolving and community adoption increases, we felt the need for a central documentation point.

-New features and developments are generally discussed in the [issue tracker](https://github.com/r-universe-org/help/issues) or [discussion board](https://github.com/r-universe-org/help/discussions), and sometimes on the [ropensci blog](/technotes/).
+New features and developments are generally discussed in the [issue tracker](https://github.com/r-universe-org/help/issues) or [discussion board](https://github.com/r-universe-org/help/discussions), and sometimes on the [rOpenSci blog](/technotes/).
 Technical details can be found in the README files and source code of the respective repositories under [r-universe-org](https://github.com/r-universe-org/)that contain all the workflows, actions, and server code (the R-universe system is entirely is open source).
 This fragmentation can make it difficult to find up-to-date information, especially for new users.